 But if you're all gung-ho for staying downtown and actually enjoying the festivities, that whole horse and carriage thing probably piqued your interest.
-If you're in love, and your lover happens to love you back, might I suggest the Nights of Lights Carriage Tour?
+If you're in love, and your lover happens to love you back, might I suggest a carriage tour with The Tasting Tours?
 Is your love unrequited?
 Or maybe you're not in love at all.
 Perhaps you have multiple lovers, or you live at home with your parents.
-In any case, the Nights of Lights Wine and Carriage Tour might best suit you.
+In any case, their Rockin' Red Roadster tour might best suit you.

 4. Famous Family Fun

 Maybe you don't think that horses and romance have any business being in the same sentence together, let alone on the same streets, but you still want to see all the lights while feeling both holly and jolly.
-Starting on November 17th you can breeze past the buggies on Old Town Trolley's Famous Nights of Lights Trolley.
-Between the hours of 6 and 9 p.m., the streets of St. Augustine are filled with trolleys and cheer as riders scream Christmas carols at the top of their lungs.
+Starting on November 18th you can breeze past the buggies on Old Town Trolley's Famous Nights of Lights Trolley.
+Between the hours of 6:00 and 9:00 p.m., the streets of St. Augustine are filled with trolleys and cheer as riders scream Christmas carols at the top of their lungs.
 Remember how I said that Nights of Lights inundates downtown with sights and sounds?
 Consider this another unavoidable example of both.
-If caroling and screaming at pedestrians are not enough, your Holly Jolly Trolley ticket entitles you to cider and cookies.
+If caroling and screaming at pedestrians are not enough, your Nights of Lights Trolley ticket entitles you to cider and cookies.

-If the B&B tour isn't voyeuristic enough for your festive fetishes, you can take a holiday tour through six 19th century homes.
-The Christmas Tour of Homes takes place on December 2nd and is truly a once-in-a-life-time experience (or at least it's a once-in-a-year experience, as this is the 49th annual iteration of the tour).
-Between the hours of 12 and 5 p.m., guests can explore the homes at their own pace.
-The holidays are hectic enough, so a spot of tea at one and hand-made treats from the host organization Garden Club members contributes to a more leisurely pursuit of charm and cheer.
+If the trolley tour isn't voyeuristic enough for your festive fetishes, you can take a holiday tour through six 19th-century homes.
+The Christmas Tour of Homes takes place on December 10, 2023, and is truly a once-in-a-lifetime experience (or at least it's a once-in-a-year experience, as this is the 54th or so annual iteration of the tour).
+Between the hours of 12:00 and 4:00 p.m., guests can explore the homes at their own pace.
+The holidays are hectic enough, so a spot of tea at one and hand-made treats from the host organization contributes to a more leisurely pursuit of charm and cheer.
 If you think St. Augustine's historic homes are beautiful in July, you really ought to see them decked out for the holidays.
 I recommend wearing a sweater.
-It is not that the weather or the interior of the homes will be particularly cold, it is just that a sweater is seldom appropriate attire for Florida.
+It is not that the weather or the interior of the homes will be particularly cold, it is just so rare that you get to wear a sweater in Florida.
 Savor the sweater!

 The St. Augustine Lighthouse never gets a night off, and Nights of Lights is no exception.
 The folks in charge of St. Augustine's mightiest light throw a spectacular family-friendly party.
 It's called Luminary Night.
-It takes place on December 5th from 6 to 9 p.m. and it features crafts, food, and music for all.
-Enjoy a nautically-themed Christmas tree while swaying to a string quartet.
-Guests can also climb to the top of the lighthouse tower to take in the sight of all the other lights the city has to offer.
+It takes place on December 6th from 6:00 to 9:00 p.m. and it features crafts, food, and music for all.
+Enjoy a nautically-themed Christmas tree and/or climb to the top of the lighthouse tower to take in the sight of all the other lights the city has to offer.
 You'd better believe Santa will be there as well.

 Santa makes so many appearances around St. Augustine, you might think he actually lives here instead of the North Pole.
 And who could blame him?
 After all, nobody has more holiday spirit than us.